dhjerresen/bds_nlp_2025/README.md

 Distribution of Risk Types
 Company-Level Risk Profiles
 These visualizations highlight how risk structures and corporate concerns evolved between the two periods.
-9. Slide Deck & Presentation Video
-Slide deck (max 10 slides) includes:
-Problem
-Dataset
-Pipeline
-Extraction examples
-Structured data
-Graph construction
-Graph visualizations
-Temporal comparison (2006 → 2008)
-Key insights
-Conclusion + open questions
-Presentation video (max 10 minutes) covers:
-A walkthrough of your LLM extraction pipeline Explanation of your knowledge graphs
-Demonstration of network analysis
-Discussion of strengths & weaknesses of using LLMs Reflection on temporal risk patterns
-10. Strengths & Limitations of LLM-Based Extraction Strengths
+9. Strengths & Limitations of LLM-Based Extraction Strengths
 Fast and flexible extraction
 Detects implied risk categories